 Reevaluation with non-linear methods will provide insight into selecting appropriate predictor traits.
 The availability of trait data has increased substantially since some of our datasets were compiled (e.g., Angert et. al 2011), so refining traits may improve predictive capacity.
-Still, needs for additional trait data addressing issues such as physiology and evolutionary potential are substantial and will likely require concerted data collection efforts (Urban et al., 2016)(Urban et al. 2016).
+Still, needs for additional trait data addressing issues such as physiology and evolutionary potential are substantial and will likely require concerted data collection efforts (Urban et al., 2016).
 Since species’ traits are likely to be phylogenetically conserved, phylogenetic signal in range shifts can be used to assess the potential to use traits to predict range shifts.
 High phylogenetic signal but weak predictive performance of traits would suggest that improving the traits used as predictors can enhance predictive capacity.
 The initial analyses (e.g., Angert et. al 2011) that accounted for phylogeny found limited phylogenetic signal in range shifts.
 We did not account for phylogeny because it is not straightforward to do so in the machine learning models.
-A recent synthesis of range shift studies (Diamond, 2018)(Diamond 2018) found variable but generally weaker phylogenetic signal in range shifts than in physiological, morphological, and life-history traits.
+A recent synthesis of range shift studies (Diamond, 2018) found variable but generally weaker phylogenetic signal in range shifts than in physiological, morphological, and life-history traits.
 The finding indicates limits to the predictive capacity of traits.
-However, higher phylogenetic signal in other climate change responses such as phenological and abundance shifts (reviewed in Buckley and Kingsolver 2012) suggests they may be more conducive to trait-based prediction using our methodology.
+However, local adaptation and resultant intraspecific trait variation may weaken phylogenetic signal and complicate using species-level traits.
+Higher phylogenetic signal in other climate change responses such as phenological and abundance shifts (reviewed in Buckley & Kingsolver, 2012) suggests they may be more conducive to trait-based prediction using our methodology.

 Our methodology––flexible statistical models paired with robust evaluation methods and model interrogation approaches––has been reliably employed across many predictive contexts but has yet to be fully embraced by ecologists.
 The emerging wealth of publicly-available ecological and environmental data, combined with the pressing need for reliable ecological forecasts that are useful in decision-making frameworks, makes this flexible and data-intensive approach a natural fit.
 Despite promising results, our approach presents several challenges to adoption.
 Of particular relevance to the ecology community is the lack of traditional statistical techniques to evaluate these methods.
 Following the machine learning community, we employ k-fold cross-validation to lend statistical robustness to the pertinent evaluative criteria for our models (here, mean squared error).
-In addition, the use of recent advances in model inspection methods (Shapley values from (Lundberg & Lee, 2017)Lundberg et al., 2017) represents a necessary departure from the manual inspection and testing of linear model coefficients.
+In addition, the use of recent advances in model inspection methods (Shapley values from Lundberg & Lee, 2017) represents a necessary departure from the manual inspection and testing of linear model coefficients.
 As the field of model interpretation grows, ecologists can leverage these developments to verify the ecological processes underpinning the predictions of these unconventional modeling approaches.
 Understanding and acknowledging these shifts in method evaluation and inspection approaches are critical steps to leveraging these more performant statistical modeling approaches in the ecology community.

-The general applicability of this approach should be confirmed by studies including additional taxa, a greater number of species, and using novel model interrogation techniques In addition, the approach has the potential to improve predictive accuracy in other ecological domains relevant to policy and decisions making (species distribution modeling, forecasting of ecological carbon flux, etc.).
+The general applicability of this approach should be confirmed by studies including additional taxa, a greater number of species, and using novel model interrogation techniques.
+In addition, the approach has the potential to improve predictive accuracy in other ecological domains relevant to policy and decisions making (species distribution modeling, forecasting of ecological carbon flux, etc.).
+However, as is demonstrated by the range of predictive performance improvement across datasets (e.g. between the Alpine Plants and the European Plants datasets, Figure 1), care must be taken to evaluate any novel modeling result conservatively and through a lens of data quality and available latitude for improvement.